shaunazzopardi/sweap/README.md

 The valuation section defines one natural variables `cnt`.

 The transitions section defines the transitions between the states based on the environment and controller events.
 Note at state `q0` the environment can increase the value of `cnt` by setting request to true, and force a transition to `q1` by setting `request` to false.
 In state `q1` the controller can grant each request by setting `grant` to `true`.
 If the controller calls `finished` when `cnt` is `0` then the program transitions back to `q0`.
+Note the defined automaton is deterministic.

 The specification section defines the LTL formula that the controller should satisfy, namely that the controller should always eventually return to state `q0` from state `q1`.